Author: Secretary

 Secretary’s Report:

-Robert Zeigler made a motion to adjourn, seconded by Nickelaus Engle.
+A motion was made by Cecilia Gallup to adjourn, seconded Nickelaus Engle.
 Motion passed.
-Meeting adjourned at 8:00.
+Meeting adjourned at 8:30 PM.

 ____________________________________